 Installation

-You can install the development version of blvim from GitHub with:
+You can install blvim from R-universe with:

 Spatial interaction models aim to estimate flows between locations, such as workers commuting from residential zones to employment zones.
 The blvim package focuses on the maximum entropy models developed by Alan Wilson.
 See vignette("theory") for the theoretical background.